peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-status-attestations.md

 ~~~

 The Wallet Instance sends the Status Attestation Request to the Issuer.
-The request MUST contain the Credential, for which the Status Attestation is intended, enveloped in a signed object as proof of possession.
+The request MUST contain the Credential, for which the Status Attestation is requested, and enveloped in a signed object as proof of possession.
-The proof of possession MUST be signed with the private key corresponding to the public key attested by Issuer within the Credential.
+The proof of possession MUST be signed with the private key corresponding to the public key attested by the Issuer within the Credential.

 ~~~
 POST /status HTTP/1.1